-The Maintenance committee plans scheduled maintenance for our physical plant and advises the Parish Pastoral Council on improvements at both parish campuses.
+The Maintenance committee plans scheduled maintenance for our physical plant and advises the Parish Leadership Team on improvements at both parish campuses.
 The committee includes engineers, craftsmen and those who are willing to assist with maintenance projects, lawn care, snow removal.

 In a busy parish like ours there are innumerable special and ongoing projects that need volunteers.
 If you have a few hours to spare we would appreciate your help.
-Volunteers are needed in the parish Business Office during the daytime hours.
+Volunteers are needed in the parish Business Office during business hours.